 UW-Stout Catering Manager *REVISED / Extended deadline

 The Catering Manager manages and provides direct supervision of University Catering and assists with retail operations.
 This position ensures that the departmental standards for product quality and service are met, monitors and controls costs, monitors and assists with catering invoicing, and provides input for short- and long-term planning for the operations.
 This position also works cooperatively with the dining team to guarantee successful operation of all Student Center operations, helping as necessary.
-Anticipated start date is May 2020.
+Anticipated start date is July/August 2020.

 Minimum / Required